-The Florida Holocaust Museum honors the memory of millions of innocent men, women and children who suffered or died in the Holocaust.
+The Florida Holocaust Museum honors the memory of millions of innocent men, women, and children who suffered or died in the Holocaust.
 The Museum is dedicated to teaching the members of all races and cultures the inherent worth and dignity of human life in order to prevent future genocides.

 As far back as the 1940s, The Ringling has been committed to nurturing meaningful educational involvement in the arts.
-At that time, A. Everett Austin, Jr., The Ringling’s first director and curator, partnered with Florida State University (FSU), known for its fine arts and art history curricula, to develop undergraduate and graduate-level seminars.
+At that time, A. Everett Austin, Jr., The Ringling’s first director, and curator, partnered with Florida State University (FSU), known for its fine arts and art history curricula, to develop undergraduate and graduate-level seminars.
 Ever since, The Ringling has engaged FSU’s students through a number of outreach initiatives, including offering courses and symposia, hosting class visits, arranging student internships, and cultivating faculty relationships across disciplines.
-Building on this strong tradition, The Ringling, in conjunction with FSU, will now offer three graduate-level programs—a master’s in Museum Studies and a master’s and doctorate in Museum Education and Visitor-Centered Exhibitions.
+Building on this strong tradition, The Ringling, in conjunction with FSU, will now offer three graduate-level programs—a master’s in Museum Studies and a master’s and a doctorate in Museum Education and Visitor-Centered Exhibitions.

 Sarasota Ministerial Association